Doctor of Physical Therapy

 North Central College Doctor of Physical Therapy Program Curriculum

-The North Central College Doctor of Physical Therapy curriculum is a 7 semester, 112 credit program with 36 weeks of full-time clinical experiences spread across 28 months.
+The North Central College Doctor of Physical Therapy curriculum is a 28 month, 7 semester, 112 credit program with 36 weeks of full-time clinical experiences.

 The curriculum includes all the necessary information for a student to successfully pass their National Physical Therapy Exam and become a licensed physical therapist.
 However, we believe this goal is the minimum our students should achieve.
 By creating a unique curriculum designed to develop excellent clinicians, educators, scholars and leaders prepared to serve society as movement system experts now and into the future, we envision our future students and alumni exceeding educational standards as they strive to achieve their personal and professional goals.
 Below are key components of our curriculum we believe are essential to the DPT education at North Central College.